Cambodian Journalists Alliance Association

 Research & Advocacy Manager

-Khy Sovuthy is a senior reporter at CamboJA News and a founding member of CamboJA.
+Khy Sovuthy is a news editor at CamboJA News and a founding member of CamboJA.
 He had previously worked for the Cambodia Daily as a reporter for nearly ten years and Khmer Times for more than 2 years.
-He has completed various journalism training courses in Cambodia and abroad including Investigative Reporting of Internews in Cambodia in 2008, Engaging Media for Social Accountability in 2009, and Leadership and Management Skill in Thailand and Singapore in 2014 and 2015.
-He graduated with a bachelor’s degree in English Literature from Norton University in 2014
+He has completed various journalism training courses in Cambodia and abroad including Investigative Reporting of Internews in Cambodia in 2008, Engaging Media for Social Accountability in 2009, and Leadership and Management Skill in Thailand and Singapore in 2014